 When you’re in a relationship with someone you love, there are always disagreements, adverse reactions and frustrations.
 This is normal.
 The other person acts contrary to your wishes and you get frightened.
 You wonder how you can trust someone who may not always seem to prioritize your interests.
 Parts of you may feel fear and other parts work hard to keep you safe.
 Unfortunately, we don't always realize this is happening inside us.

-Here are four steps to help your loving relationship become a richer, less anxious experience.
+Here are five steps to help your loving relationship become a richer, less anxious experience.

 Check your beliefs: Do you really know all about your beloved?